dart-archive/www.dartlang.org/src/site/effective-dart/usage/index.markdown

 user or rethrow it, but do not silently discard it.

-### DON'T explicitly catch `Error` or types that implement it.
+### DO throw objects that implement `Error` only for programmatic errors.
 {:.no_toc}

 The [Error][] class is the base class for *programmatic* errors.
 When an object of that type or one of its subinterfaces like [ArgumentError][] is thrown, it means there is a *bug* in your code.
+When your API wants to report to a caller that it is being used incorrectly throwing an Error sends that signal clearly.

+Conversely, if the exception is some kind of runtime failure that doesn't indicate a bug in the code, then throwing an Error is misleading.
+Instead, throw one of the core Exception classes or some other type.

+### DON'T explicitly catch `Error` or types that implement it.
+{:.no_toc}

-The intent is for the error to propagate all the way up, halt the program, and print a stack trace so you can locate and fix the bug.
+This follows from the above.
+Since an Error indicates a bug in your code, it should unwind the entire callstack, halt the program, and print a stack trace so you can locate and fix the bug.

 [error]: https://api.dartlang.org/stable/dart-core/Error-class.html